jackbennett1502/allanlab/_pages/research.md

 ---

 # Research

-The group develops and applies methods of computational chemistry to model important processes in synthesis and in biochemical systems.
-Our expertise includes high-level *ab initio* calculations, hybrid quantum mechanics/molecular mechanics (QM/MM), molecular dynamics simulations and solvation modelling.
-Our research involves development, benchmarking and application of these tools to better understand reaction mechanisms, structure-activity relationships, and fundamental physical chemistry.

 #### Mechanisms and Catalysis
 We employ high-level *ab initio* quantum chemical methods to investigate the mechanisms of important synthetic reactions.
 Often, the aim is to identify the rate-limiting step so that we can propose chemical modifications to improve selectivity and/or yield of the reaction.
 As part of these studies, we are also interested in understanding the fundamental physical (in)organic chemistry that governs reactivity.
 This includes predicting radical stability, nucleophilicity and basicities, and multi-state reactivity especially in transition-metal systems.